 The final part of the formulation does not translate directly; this has to do with the eventual reduction to the situation of I.1, which has induced Jordanus to designate the two parts ab and c, where b is the difference and therefore a = c.
-In the numerical example, where no reduction occurs, \sqrt{g} is subtracted from the total, which is halved, thereby giving the minor part.
+In the numerical example, where no reduction occurs, $\sqrt{g}$ is subtracted from the total, which is halved, thereby giving the minor part.
 In modern algorithmic language, this might result in the embedding of a sub-routine; but Jordanus's algorithms are, in Knuth's words, and in spite of their theoretical sophistication in other respects, "'straight-line' calculations, without any branching or decision-making involved".

 The echo of Jordanus's treatise was extremely faint.
 It is nothing but a fable that it served as the standard textbook for algebra teaching in the scholastic university.
-Firstly, there is not the slightest evidence that there was any regular teaching of the topic; nor, secondly, is the existence of such teaching to be expected, algebra having no place, neither within the quadrivial tradition14 nor within the framework of that "medico-astrological naturalism" which had been the driving force behind the twelfth-century translations from the Arabic and for the university teaching of natural philosophy and Greek-style mathematics.
+Firstly, there is not the slightest evidence that there was any regular teaching of the topic; nor, secondly, is the existence of such teaching to be expected, algebra having no place, neither within the quadrivial tradition1 nor within the framework of that "medico-astrological naturalism" which had been the driving force behind the twelfth-century translations from the Arabic and for the university teaching of natural philosophy and Greek-style mathematics.
 Secondly, we have very few references to the treatise before the mid-fifteenth century.
 Campanus refers explicitly to the De elementis once in his version of the Elements, and uses its propositions elsewhere [ed.
-Busard 2005: I, 174, cf. 33], but he never mentions or uses the De numeris datis.
+Busard 2005, I, p.
+174, cf. p.
+33], but he never mentions or uses De numeris datis.
 Richard de Fournival took care to have most of Jordanus's works copied, but his own interests as revealed by the library he collected [Birkenmajer 1970/1922] were directed toward geography, astronomy, astrology and magic.
-Roger Bacon refers to the De elementis repeatedly in his Communia mathematica [ed.
-Steele 1940: 47 and passim] but finds it much less useful than Boethius's arithmetic because of its being burdened by proofs; evidently the De numeris datis would be beyond his horizon.
+Roger Bacon refers to De elementis repeatedly in his Communia mathematica [ed.
+Steele 1940, p.
+47 and passim but finds it much less useful than Boethius's arithmetic because of its being burdened by proofs; evidently De numeris datis would be beyond his horizon.
+And around 1300 the Dominican chronicler Nicholas Trivet confuses Jordanus of Nemore and the Dominican General Jordanus of Saxony, ascribing to the latter a work on weights and another one De lineis datis, which seems to mix up Jordanus's Liber de triangulis and his De numeris datis ([Curtze 1887, p. iv], cf. [Høyrup 1988, p.
+341 n.
+76].
+This confusion would hardly have come about if the latter work had been in use.

-14 No doubt, we may claim that this was exactly what Jordanus attempted to give it by basing it on theoretical arithmetic - but even his De elementis with its Euclidean aspirations was too different from what was customary in the quadrivial tradition to be generally accepted before Lefèvre d'Étaples made an edition in [1496].
+&lt;sup>1 No doubt, we may claim that this was exactly what Jordanus attempted to give it by basing it on theoretical arithmetic - but even his De elementis with its Euclidean aspirations was too different from what was customary in the quadrivial tradition to be generally accepted before Lefèvre d'Étaples made an edition in [1496].